mse22/Eadala_ENV872_Project/README.md

 <describe your file naming conventions>

 The folders contained in the reposity are: 1.
-"Data" folder further subdivided into "raw" and "processed" folders that each contain their relevant csv files, 2.
+"Data" folder further subdivided into "waw" and "processed" folders that each contain their relevant csv files, 2.
 "Code" folder that contains the three R markdown files - processing & wrangling, data exploration and data analysis 3.
 Final project files in r markdown and PDF formats.
+The files are either named as per their description of the data, or their function.
+For example, raw datasets in the initial stage are named "raw", while any dataset that has departed from the raw dataset is named "processed".
+The R markdown files are named according to the stages of the analysis.

 ## Metadata